marph91/jimmy/docs/index.md

 ![Jimmy logo](./images/logo2.png)

-**Jimmy** is a tool to import your notes from different formats to Markdown.
+**Jimmy** is a tool to convert your notes from different formats to Markdown.

 ## Features